 Street-wise wireless headphones with smart features

 When the BackBeat Sense first launched a few years ago, it was way too expensive for the everyday audio listener.
 Sure, these headphones are good, but were they $200/£150 good?
 Probably not.
-That's why we're ecstatic to see them on sale this month for a much more reasonable price point.
+Thankfully, it’s possible to find them for a much more reasonable price if you shop around.
 The design yields comfort and appeal.
 Its sound performance, battery life and features all deliver without a hitch.
 There are one or two problems here, but for a sweet set of headphones at this low of a price point we can't be harsh on 'em.
 These cans are worth every penny for someone looking to leap for a classy-looking set of wireless headphones.